oppia/oppia-web-developer-docs/Frequently-Asked-Questions.md

 Also, don't be discouraged if you're new to "open source", or if you're still a student -- many of our contributors are, too.
 The main thing is that you care about helping more people around the world to learn things better.
 We'd also be happy to provide mentorship and support if this is your first time contributing to an open source project.

-### Can't find a way to begin contributing ?
+### Where do I find some good issues to begin with ?

 Here are some [issues](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#finding-something-to-do) you can begin with.

-### Facing difficulty in finding the code related to the issue ?
+### I am facing difficulty in finding the code related to the issue, what do I do ?

 The basic pattern is to inspect an element and search for an unique class/keyword (`oppia-signin-google`) and the try git grep `oppia-signin-google` you'll find a file related to this.
 It will also show the line where the unique word is used in that file.